 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This may be required if you have an older home.
+This could be required if you have an older residence.

-Are Mini-Splits Worth the Cost?
+Is Installing a Mini-Split Worth the Cost?

-- Spaces with hot and cold spots.
+- Rooms with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork due to radiator or baseboard heat.
+- Older houses that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Take on All Your Mini-Split Installation Needs
+Our Professionals Can Take Care of All Your Mini-Split Installation Needs